 - Level 8-10: Full-blown physical reactions like biting or prolonged aggression

-When to Consult a Canine Behavior Specialist
+When to Consult a Canine Behaviour Specialist

 Essential Dog Training Courses for Reactive Dogs: Finding the Right Program